 How Did You Do It?

 I’ve been asked this by a few people.
 One colleague asked because this may affect his daughter in the future.
 One colleague asked.because her cousin did the same thing but wouldn’t tell her anything and she was dying to know.
 My mother in law asked because she was interested in how we made her first grandchild.
 We’ve told the story and the circumstances to couples who are looking to do the same thing.
 Some people are genuinely curious, some people are plain nosy.
 Most people have good intentions.
 Like I said when all your life you’ve been told that it takes a man and a woman to make a family you’re naturally going to be interested in how it’s done.

 I think this one is a bit redundant perhaps.
 Surely the people least likely to be upset with a kid’s sexuality/gender are the people who are already LGBTQ?
 I would never judge anyone for their choices, let along the way they were born, more so it was my own kid.
 It’s one of the stranger questions, to be honest.

 Got Any Questions?

 Ask me anything.
 I’m pretty much willing to answer most questions about most things really.
-If I wasn’t willing to talk about stuff I wouldn’t have two blogs and a big mouth.
+If I wasn’t willing to talk about stuff I wouldn’t a blog and a big mouth.
 So if you have any questions leave them in the comments below or if you’d prefer, email me via our contact page.